HTML: Images, Icons and Favicons

 HTML-Review

 When you create an HTML document, one of the first things you’ll want to do is include images, icons and favicons.
 Why?
-These three elements comprise the vast majority of all page content on the internet, so it’s important to get them right from the start.
+These three elements comprise the vast majority of all page content on the internet.
+Therefore, it’s important to get them right from the start.
 In this article, we will explore each of these concepts in more detail and guide you through the process of creating them correctly.
 By the end, you’ll know how to include images, icons and favicons on your web pages with ease.

 What are Images, Icons and Favicons?